dinhle2701/dinhle2701/README.md

 ## Fullstack Developer #

-🧑‍💻 I’m a fresher developer with a passion for building responsive, user-friendly web applications.
-Skilled in HTML, CSS, JavaScript, and React, I love turning design concepts into interactive experiences.
-I’m always expanding my knowledge of new technologies to improve my craft and contribute to impactful projects.
+🧑‍💻 I am a junior developer with a passion for building user-friendly and responsive web applications.
+With at least 8 months of experience working with HTML, CSS, JavaScript, React and Spring Boot with a few cloud services, I can create a complete webapp.

+Currently, I am continuing my journey as a Fullstack Developer, constantly expanding my knowledge of new technologies to enhance my skills and contribute to impactful projects.
+In the next three years, I am looking forward to progressing to a Solution Architect position on AWS cloud platform.

 * 🌍  I'm lived in Ho Chi Minh City, Viet Nam.
 * ✉️  You can contact me at [dinhlt2701@gmail.com](mailto:levanisarishvili322@gmail.com)